adammarples/dbt-diff/README.md

 A Go CLI tool for dbt projects that helps build and visualize only your changed models.

-Dbt-diff efficiently compares your current working code to you main branch and uses dbt's parser to decide which models have changed.
-From here, you can build them, or generate markdown docs describing them for a nice PR description to help your coworkers QA them.
+`dbt-diff` efficiently compares your current working code to you main branch by storing manifests in hashed locations inside your target directory for both your main branch HEAD and your working code.
+Then it uses dbt's parser to decide which models have changed.
+From here, you can build them, or generate markdown docs describing them for a nice PR description to help your coworkers review them.

 The compiled manifests are stored in your target directory under `target/main/<target>/<short_sha>` and `target/local/<target>/<diff_hash>`, where `short_sha` is the short_sha of your main HEAD commit, `diff_sha` is a hash of your git diff from main, and `target` is your dbt profile target.
-This is required because a different target will build a different manifest.

-Currrenty not supported: passing --target-path flags to dbt.
+#### Currrenty not supported:
+* passing --target-path flags to dbt, assumes working in 'target' dir
+* remotes other than 'origin' and main branches other than 'main'
+* sql dialects other than snowflake in the markdown

 ## Installation
 <details>